saivishwak/BitFabRust/README.md

 Building a peer to peer decentralized compute platform to run high demanding tasks distributedly.

 ## To Do
+- [ ] Architect channels and different components properly
+- [ ] Proper Error Handling
-- [ ] Add channels so that inter thread communication is possible (ex, http and p2p)
+- [x] Add channels so that inter thread communication is possible (ex, http and p2p)
 - [x] check if the processNewPeer handler a blocking task as we are awaiting there
 - [ ] refactor the entire code
 - [ ] make stream_id as UUID